 (1) A lead abatement shall be conducted only by an individual certified by the department as a worker or supervisor, and if conducted, shall be conducted according to the procedures in this subsection.

 (2) A certified supervisor is required for each abatement project and shall be onsite during all work site preparation and during the post-abatement cleanup of work areas.
-At all other times when abatement activities are being conducted, the certified supervisor shall be available either directly or through a pager or answering service, and able to be present at the work site in no more than two hours.
+At all other times when abatement activities are being conducted, the certified supervisor shall be available either directly or by phone or answering service, and able to be present at the work site in no more than two hours.

 (3) The certified supervisor and the certified firm employing that supervisor shall ensure that all abatement activities are conducted according to the requirements of this subsection and all other federal, state, and local requirements.